Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations out there?

 RYRA Studio designed the building, and its exterior and interior reflect the breathtaking beauty of the surrounding landscape.

 The Barin is located in the Shemshak ski resort north of Tehran.
-Yes, that's correct; Iran has some seriously great skiing terrain.
+Yes, that's correct; Iran has some seriously excellent skiing terrain.

-The crystal-shaped construction of The New Monte Rosa Hut is undoubtedly stunning, but you know what’s even more impressive?
-Its sustainable design!
+The crystal-shaped construction of The New Monte Rosa Hut is undoubtedly stunning, but you know what's even more impressive?
+The building's sustainable design!

 The minimalistic wooden interior is heated by the sun and the warmth of the human body.

-Due to the construction complexity in the high Alps, the projects required a close partnership between ETH Zürich, the Swiss Alpine Club, and various outside experts and specialists.
+Due to the complexity of construction in the high Alps, the projects required a close partnership between ETH Zürich, the Swiss Alpine Club, and various outside experts and specialists.

 Seeing the Northern Lights from your bed has to be one of the best hotel views on Earth.
 Levin Iglut igloos are (nearly) entirely made of glass, so you can watch the spectacular Aurora dance without freezing your toes off.